About Waratah Falls

 Experiencing Waratah Falls from its base

-That led us to the second way we experienced Waratah Falls, which was by accessing the base of the waterfall after driving about 600m to the park by Annie Street then doing about a 400m walk.
+We were able to access the base of the waterfall after driving about 600m to the park by Annie Street then doing about a 400m walk.

 Along the track, I took the signed spur path to the left after 130m or so (going away from what appeared to be some kind of power substation behind fencing further on).